 Students have the opportunity to receive credit for working an outside-of-school job.
-Students will receive one credit for every 120 hours worked.
-Students will submit a "work study agreement" and midterm and end of term evaluations and proof (pay stubs) of 120 hours of work.
+Students will receive one credit for every 60 hours worked.
+Students will submit a "work study agreement" and monthly evaluations and proof (pay stubs) of 60 hours of work.
 The "work study agreement" must be agreed upon by both school administration and place of employment.
 The forms must be turned in within two weeks of the semester.
 If a student does not successfully complete a work study agreement, they will not be considered for future work study agreements.
+This is a pass/fail course; no letter grades are given.